ArpitPrd/Socket-Programming/Notes.md

         - h1 iperf -s & // acts as server
         - h2 iperf -c h1 // acts as client
 - pass -v to run in debug mode
+- run CLI commands on python with &
+- fgets blocks input to be taken from the python script

+- finding errors in the run():
+    - worked with make net
+    - check the print is actually correct by logging "check"
+    - try & on the run function
+    -
+    ```
+    h1.cmd('gcc -o server server.c')
+    h1.cmd('gcc -o client client.c')
+    ```
+    - this is not an error, because changed h1 to h2, since they share the same filesystem, they basically write also to the same filesystem
+    - remember linux model is a filesystem
+    - works with binary on the system

 ## Assignment
 - Leaan to write network applications specifically